How do I book?

 You are very welcome to bring a pushchair on the understanding that we are in a woodland and the terrain is a bit tricky.
 We would recommend a baby carrier if your child is small enough but if not – just think how fantastic your biceps will look after a term of sessions……!

-Can I bring a baby to an open session along with his older sibling?
+Can i bring my baby to a family or holiday adventure along with his older sibling?

 Of course!
-We ask you to book a space and pay for children once they have reached their first birthday.
+We ask you book and pay for all children once they are wanting to join in with the session and with snack time - usually around 18 months.
 Babes in arms can come along with their older brothers or sisters and enjoy the fun free of charge.